About Adolescent Health ProgrammeBackground

 To empower our adolescents to face the challenges of growing up, the Student Health Service of the Department of Health launched the Adolescent Health Programme (AHP) in 2001.
 The programme is to provide quality health promotion services for our adolescents using a multi-disciplinary team approach.
 It is an outreaching service for secondary schools implemented by our professional staff including doctors, nurses, dietitians, social workers and clinical psychologists.

-Programmes for students focus on promoting their psychosocial health like self-understanding and acceptance, emotion and stress management as well as interpersonal and problem-solving skills.
+Programmes for students focus on promoting their psychosocial health like self-understanding and acceptance, emotion and stress management as well as harmonious interpersonal and problem-solving skills.

-For more information about Adolescent Health Programme, please visit http://www.ahpshs.gov.hk.
+For more information about Adolescent Health Programme, please visit https://www.ahpshs.gov.hk.